pranigopu/exploringChromeExtensions/__notes__/conceptNotes/conceptNotes (chromeExtension).md

 - Popup display
 - Icon

+### Note on browser actions and accessing action events
+In order to access the events of browser and the methods associated with it, you must add an "action" field in the manifest of the extension.
+Otherwise, clicking the extension's button (i.e. action) will not have any effect.
+More precisely, the return values of API calls from the `chrome.action` API will return NULL values, and you will not be able to handle events.

 ## Permissions
 Permissions of a browser extension includes the aspects of the browser or client device that the extension needs to access and control to some degree for some or all of its functionalities.
 <br><br>